 Mathematics is essential in every walk of life: whether you are wallpapering, applying for a mortgage or deciding whether the pair of jeans that are in the sale are actually the bargain of the year or not!

 The department aims to develop confidence, interest and enjoyment in mathematics.
 We use a variety of up-to-date teaching methods and resources to engage students and relate their mathematical knowledge to everyday life around them.
-The school subscribes to the mathematics website MyMaths, MathsWatch and Hegarty maths which allows pupils to access topic-based worksheets and interactive lessons at home as well as school.
+The school subscribes to the mathematics website MyMaths, MathsWatch and Kerbbodle which allows pupils to access topic-based worksheets and interactive lessons at home as well as at school.
 These can be used to reinforce their understanding and are excellent teaching and revision tools.
 Each student has a personal login and their progress can be tracked throughout the year.

 - Mrs Bell – Curriculum Leader